chuangcaleb/obsidian-caleb-public/Film Reviews/Over The Moon – Film Review.md

 Fei Fei freezes.
 Busted.

 FEI FEI
-To the canal that my momma liked... as usual...
+To the canal that my mama liked... as usual...

 At this, Mrs. Zhong softened.
 Phew.